Harassment and bullying prevention

 • How the complaint will be investigated.

-• Rights of involved parties to representation.
+• The rights of involved parties to representation.

-• Timeline for investigation.
+• The timeline for investigation.

-• Mechanism for appealing a decision.
+• The mechanism for appealing a decision.

 Positive conflict resolution should ensure that, at minimum, the following guidelines are followed: